DARIAH-DE/InstallationGuides/en/docker.md

 ## Windows
 ### Preparation
-1. To determine whether a 32-bit or 64-bit version of Windows is installed on your machine, click on the **Windows icon** in the bottom left corner
+1. To determine whether a 32-bit or 64-bit version of Windows is installed on your machine, click on the **Windows icon** in the bottom left corner, then **System**
-2. Select **System**
-3. Check the line **System Type**
+2. Check the line **System Type**
-4. In case of a 64-bit version of Windows 10, click [here](https://download.docker.com/win/beta/InstallDocker.msi) to download the installation file
+4. To download the 64-bit version, click [here](https://download.docker.com/win/beta/InstallDocker.msi)
 5. Otherwise (using **Windows 7**, **Windows 8** or the **32-bit version of Windows 10**) click [here](https://github.com/docker/toolbox/releases/download/v1.11.2/DockerToolbox-1.11.2.exe) to download the correct installation file

-### Installation
+### Installation and starting Docker
-1. Open **InstallDocker.msi** resp. **DockerToolbox-1.11.2.exe** with a double-click
+1. Open **InstallDocker.msi** resp. **DockerToolbox-1.11.2.exe** with a double-click and follow the instructions
-2. Follow the instructions
-3. Before closing the window, make sure **Execute Docker** is selected

-### Starting Docker
-1. After exiting, Docker will start automatically
-2. The **whale in the statusbar** points out that Docker is working well and is ready-to-use
+2. After starting Docker, the **whale in the statusbar** points out that Docker is working well and is ready-to-use

-### Using the terminal
+### Using the command-line
 1. Open the Run-window using the shortcut **Windows key + R**
-2. Type **cmd.exe** and press Enter, the terminal opens
+2. Type **cmd.exe** and press Enter, the command prompt opens
-3. Type `docker run hello-world` into the terminal and press Enter
+3. Type `docker run hello-world` and press Enter
 5. If the following lines are displayed, everything works out just fine

 ~~~